build-on-aws/content/tutorials/pack-the-old-deploy-as-gold/index.md

 Now you have a simple Java EE application built with Docker and running with a public URL!
 And thanks to containerization, you have more ways to pack your old Java EE application and deploy it as a containerized app.

-I hope you enjoyed this tutorial, and please feel free to provide us with any feedback!
+If you enjoyed this tutorial, found any issues, or have feedback for us, [please send it our way!](https://pulse.buildon.aws/survey/DEM0H5VW).